A+

 An Overview of Cost of Living in Highland City, FL

-The cost of living in Highland City closely mirrors the national average in comparison to other cities nationwide.
-Essential items such as groceries, goods and services, health care and utilities are priced at a level consistent with similar urban areas.
-This means that residents of Highland City can anticipate that their daily expenses will remain reasonably in line with those of an average city, contributing to a manageable cost of living.
+The cost of living in Highland City aligns closely with the national average when compared to other cities across the nation.
+Everyday essentials such as groceries, goods and services, health care and utility bills are priced at a level consistent with the average in similar urban areas.
+Highland City residents can anticipate that their daily expenses won't be significantly higher than those in an average city, ensuring that the cost of living remains manageable.

 Is Highland City Affordable?

 Wondering if Highland City is affordable?
 It's a question that often comes up when you're thinking about a new city since affordability can really shape your decisions.
 The cost of living index (covered earlier), housing expenses and income levels all play a part in the affordability equation.
-In Highland City, for example, the median home price is 0.1% lower than what folks pay nationally, and monthly rent is 24.4% higher than the usual rates.
-Plus, income levels matter too, with Highland City boasting a median household income of $68,555, which is 23.9% higher than the national average.
+In Highland City, for example, the median home price is 1.1% higher than what folks pay nationally, and monthly rent is 22.5% higher than the usual rates.
+Plus, income levels matter too, with Highland City boasting a median household income of $101,144, which is 24.4% higher than the national average.

 What Factors can Influence the Cost of Living in Highland City?